Former Fifa vice president Jack Warner's football legacy goes on

 The fallout for Warner after his years in charge looks set to continue with the Reuters news agency reporting last month that his son, Daryan, is working with the FBI as a cooperative witness in their investigation.

-has also alleged Warner was repeatedly involved in the wholesale reselling of World Cup tickets to touts.
+The BBC's Panorama programme has also alleged Warner was repeatedly involved in the wholesale reselling of World Cup tickets to touts.

 But it's Warner's role in the bidding process to host the 2018 World Cup, which ultimately went to Russia, that is perhaps the most illuminating.